ShakaMirtskhulava/SHAKA.RestApi/README.md

     public bool AllPostsAreIdempotent { get; set; } = false;
     public bool AllPutsAreIdempotent { get; set; } = true;
     public bool EnforceStrictContentValidation { get; set; } = true;
+    public TimeSpan CleanupInterval { get; set; }
 }
 ```

-These options control the behavior of the idempotency middleware, including which HTTP methods are treated as idempotent by default.
+These options control the behavior of the idempotency middleware, including which HTTP methods are treated as idempotent by default as well
+as configures the cleanup interval for the idempotency cleanup service.

 ## Usage Examples